Incede/cryptoticket/guide.md

 - package.json

-Dockerfile.ganache - In this Dockerfile, we’ll write all the instructions to set up and run the ganache-cli inside the container.
+`Dockerfile.ganache` has instructions to setup and run ganache-cli inside Docker container.
 Ganache-cli’s default host is `127.0.0.1` but for docker instance it is `0.0.0.0`

 # Ethereum Dapp